Google Named Our Category. Here's the Layer Underneath It.

 These layers do different things, and both are needed.

 A discovery agent is the right tool when you do not yet know where the answer lives.
-It is the wrong tool when you already know the page that matters and need to be told the moment it changes.
-A discovery agent that broadly samples the web cannot reliably watch five thousand specific pages every five minutes with visual diffing, AI-driven importance classification, and a timestamped audit trail.
+It is usually the wrong tool when you already know the page that matters and need to be notified soon after a scheduled check detects a change.
+A discovery agent that broadly samples the web is not typically designed to watch thousands of specified pages on five-minute cadences with visual diffing, AI-driven importance classification, and a timestamped audit trail.
 That is a different system.

-In a same-day snapshot of active Visualping monitors, roughly three in ten check their target page more than once an hour.
-That cadence is the working definition of the precision layer.
-In the same snapshot, 52,452 active monitors ran on a five-minute-or-faster cadence.
-SEC filings, regulatory dockets, tender boards, pricing pages, status pages where minutes matter.
+In a same-day snapshot on May 24, 2026, 52,452 active Visualping monitors ran on a five-minute-or-faster cadence.
+That is one concrete sign of the precision layer: SEC filings, regulatory dockets, tender boards, pricing pages, and status pages where minutes matter.

 The architecture story is simple.
 Discovery agents find the page.
 Page monitors verify the page.
 Both feed downstream agents that take action on what changed.